VarshanRakesh/GNSS_RTK/README.md

 - And follow the **Firmware update** section to update the firmware and cross check that the version updated correctly with the **Firmware version check** section found in the same website.

 2. Loading the configurations as base station
-- Download the base station file for the FW 1.32 version from the [link] and save it in a separate folder
+- Download the base station file for the FW 1.32 version from the [Base station configuration file].
+Right click the file and select save as and save it in a separate folder
 - Before loading the configuration files recheck that you are uploading the correct file. uploading an incorrect file might lead to problems
 - Load the configuration to the budget board referring the **Load a configuration file** section in [How to configure u-blox ZED-F9P](https://www.ardusimple.com/how-to-configure-ublox-zed-f9p/#elementor-toc__heading-anchor-6)
-- And save the configuration file as per the website
+- And save the configuration file as per the website to save the configuration to the board permenantly
+-

 ### Errors faced
 - During the firmware update faced a Exit code 2 error when updating firmware.
+- 1.2 - Retry poll

+  2.2 - Retry poll

+  3.2 - Retry poll

+  3.2 ERROR: Version poll failed.

+  3.2 Firmware Update FAILED

+  Firmware Update Utility has unexpectedly terminated

+  Exit code (2)

 #### Solution
-- Connect the USB-B type cable to USB GPS port and not in USB XBEE.
+- Connect the USB-B type cable to **USB GPS** port and not in **USB XBEE**.
 - If its not cleared then try the **Updating over USB** section in the video [How to update the firmware on u-blox GNSS receivers](https://youtu.be/lqZ1wTd9gKU?si=oB4lXuNcgepNKxc9).